thitemple/thecodingtemple.dev/blog/2018-07-26/index.md

 ## News and varieties

--   [Freakonomics Radio](http://freakonomics.com/) - Well, it's the > the podcast about the hidden side of everything.
+-   [Freakonomics Radio](http://freakonomics.com/) - Well, it's the podcast about the hidden side of everything.
 -   [Planet Money](https://www.npr.org/sections/money/) - Economics for people who are not expert in the subject.
 -   [Science Vs](https://www.gimletmedia.com/science-vs/) - Each episode is a subject being explored in the eyes of science.
 -   [TED Radio Hour](https://www.npr.org/podcasts/510298/ted-radio-hour) - You know TED right?